 Peanut Butter Cookie.
 These are soft, chewy, salty and have a strong brown sugar flavor.
 I think she must use molasses.

 Corn Cookie.
 This was probably my favorite cookie, and it was Eric’s, too (I brought him some samples).
 This cookie isn’t crazy-different in texture – it’s like a soft sugar cookie – but I liked it because it was so simple, and the corn flavor was great.
 She uses corn flour and corn powder in these.
 It makes them taste like Cap’n Crunch.

 This is the Blueberry & Cream Cookie.
 These are just cool; they taste like a chewy blueberry muffin.
 They’re softer than the other cookies, and they have dried blueberries and white chocolate in them.

 The famous Compost Cookie.
 Made with chocolate chips, butterscotch chips, oats, potato chips, pretzels, and coffee.
 It was okay.
 I preferred the compost cookie my mom and I had a few years back.
-This one was a little sad compared to that one.
-Seriously, compare the picture in that post to this one.

 This is the Candy Bar Pie.
 It has a chocolate cookie crust topped with a thick caramel, a peanut butter nougat (I think), chocolate ganache, and a pretzel.
 Overall, pretty delicious.
 This pie is rich, though – wow!
 It was a little salty for me, and the caramel texture was more gelatinous than I thought it would be.. but I’m being nitpicky.
 I guess I’m just partial to the next pie.